 History of Lamesa

 Lamesa's first inhabitants were Paleo-Indians who hunted in the area and camped along Sulfer Springs Draw about 17,000 years ago.
 In later times the Apaches and later Comanche's also used the draw as camp sites for their hunting activities on the plains.
-Sulpur Springs Draw also served as a route for later ranchers and settlers traveling to the railhead in Big Spring.
+Sulfer Springs Draw also served as a route for later ranchers and settlers traveling to the Railhead in Big Spring.